 Your tape player is built to work best with tapes that are 30 to 45 minutes long on each side.
 Tapes longer than that are so thin they may not work well in this player.
+If a tape is inserted when the ignition is on but the radio is off, the tape will begin playing.
+A tape symbol is shown in the center of the graphic display whenever a tape is inserted.
+When a tape is active, the tape symbol will be accompanied by a direction arrow.

-Once the tape is playing, use the knobs for VOLUME, FADE and BAL, just as you do for radio.
-The arrows by the TAPE indicator tell you which side of the tape is playing.
+While the tape is playing, use the VOL, AUTO TONE, BAL, FADE, BASS and TREB controls just as you do for the radio.
+Other controls may have different functions when a tape is inserted.
+The display will show the tape symbol and an arrow to show which side of the tape is playing.